Overview

 We’re near the end of this article.
 The last thing that I need to show you is how to remove symlinks.
 You have two choices when it comes to that.
 Either you use command rm (remove) or command unlink.

-rm symlink or unlink symlink are the commands and the choice is yours, you can’t miss with any of these.
+rm symlink or unlink symlink are the commands and the choice is yours, depending on your preference and requirements and in some sence it matter with which option you go with.

 Summary